CaptorAB/py-utils/README.md

 ### external_graphql_client.py

 An API client necessary to access the [Captor Graphql API](https://api.captor.se/graphql).
-It requires that your a registered user that can be authenticated.
+It requires that you are a registered user that can be authenticated.

 ### use_graphql.py